 What if you develop symptoms?

-- If you develop any of the COVID symptoms, and they are new symptoms that you do not usually have in daily life, then you may have COVID-19 and you must follow the Home Isolation Steps.
+- If you develop any of the COVID symptoms you must follow the Home Isolation Steps.

-- Monitor your symptoms closely and seek medical care if symptoms worsen, especially if you are at a higher risk of serious illness.
+- Monitor your symptoms closely and seek medical care if your symptoms are severe or your symptoms worsen, especially if you are at a higher risk of serious illness.

 Which groups may need to follow different quarantine instructions?

-If you are in one of the following sectors (Fire Departments; Law Enforcement and Community Corrections; 9-1-1 Dispatch; Healthcare Delivery) and compliance with the Public Health Department’s isolation and quarantine guidance would compromise your continuity of service, you should contact your employer for additional guidance.
+If you are in one of the following sectors (Fire Departments; Law Enforcement and Community Corrections; 9-1-1 Dispatch; Healthcare Delivery) and compliance with the Public Health Department’s isolation and quarantine guidance would compromise your continuity of service, you should review COVID-19 Quarantine Guidance for Healthcare Workers During Critical Staffing Shortages and contact your employer for additional guidance.

 Back to Top ▲